 's Cambodian genocide

-So, with the exception of the Nanjing massacre memorial (which points the finger at Japan
+So, with the exception of the Nanjing massacre memorial and the Unit 731 Museum (both of which point the finger at Japan

 One already current environmental disaster is the burning coal fires esp. in the north (in particular around Wuda

 ), but those are pretty much out of bounds for tourists (as are practically all of the other currently dark sites in this huge empire; so forget about visiting concentration camps